carlosiborra/carlosiborra/README.md

 ## Projects
   ### Binance Automation
    #### About
-   Consist of a real-time cryptocurrency prices checker
+   Consist of a real-time cryptocurrency prices checker...

   ### OpenSea Automation

-In order to reach me just send me an email.
+In order to reach me just send me an email or LinkedIn.